 - Estimated fair market value of vehicle (if available)

 - Carefully review the UVIP to ensure all pages are included.

 - For obtaining both a UVIP or history report, the vehicle identification number (VIN) is required.

 4) Get a second opinion about the vehicle

 Even if you get maintenance records from the seller, have the vehicle inspected by your trusted mechanic.
 A mechanic may find problems the seller did not disclose or know about.
 However, if the seller resists, walk away.

 OMVIC regularly prosecutes curbsiders, which often results in significant fines or jail time if convicted.
 You can report one here: 1-888-NO-CURBS (662-8727) or firstname.lastname@example.org.

 CRS Automotive is an OMVIC-certified dealer whose salespersons are there to help customers find the right used luxury vehicle.
 We will provide assistance, but never be pushy because we value our customers.
-Come and see for yourself – we are waiting for you at our Oakville location!
+Come and see for yourself – we are waiting for you at our Stoney Creek location!